Don’t feel like reading through the tutorial? Don’t worry we got you covered. Sit back, relax and let us run you through it in this video!

 Weave.ly comes with its own spreadsheet-like data interface which enables you to easily store and edit data to be used in your prototype.
 In a nutshell, to store data you’ll need to do two things.

 First, you’ll want to create a table to contain your data.
 You can do this through the “Data” tab in the weave.ly editor.
 After clicking on the big “+” sign (see image on the left below) you’ll be able to edit your newly created table (see image on the right below) by:

 - Adding columns (right click anywhere in the data editor)

 - Deleting/Renaming columns (using the three-dot menu of the column)

 Once you have a table setup you can start writing and reading data to and from it.
 In this tutorial we’ll focus on writing data.
-You can add data to a table using the “Table Row Create” block.
+You can add data to a table using the “Insert Row” block.
 In contrast to others this block isn’t generated by the weave.ly plugin but you’ll need to drag&drop it from the side menu in the editor.
 The block will automatically contain the input ports needed to accept the data from your app.
 These ports are automatically determined based on the columns of your table.
 A (black) trigger port enables you to specify when the row should be stored in the table.